marcodelapierre/illumina-nf/README.md

 - use curly brackets to specify the wild character within the file pair, *e.g.* `{1,2}`;
 - the prefix to the wild character serves as the sample ID, *e.g.* `reads_`.

-Depending on the nature of the input files, if you need to ***interleave*** rather than to *merge* the read pairs you can achieve so by using the optional flag `--interleave`.

 Output files are stored in subdirectory(ies) with name `results_$sampleID`.
 Reference sequences that you select for mapping and/or alignment are stored in the subdirectory `refseqs`.

 The flag `-profile` (note the single dash) allows to select the appropriate profile for the machine in use, Zeus in this case.
 The flag `--slurm_account` sets your Pawsey account to run on Zeus.